 The Alen BreatheSmart is the best air purifier for reducing radon gas and similar toxins in your home.
-The reason this air purifier is effective is because it has massive amounts of activated carbon to absorb airborne chemicals and gases.
+The reason this air purifier is effective is that it has massive amounts of activated carbon to absorb airborne chemicals and gases.

 This purifier has 2.7 lbs of activated carbon and a HEPA-FreshPlus filter to absorb and capture a wide variety of harmful airborne substances.
-These include dangerous VOC’s, fumes from chemicals and aerosol sprays, cigarette and wildfire smoke, dust, pet fur and dander, allergens, and odors.
+These include dangerous VOCs, fumes from chemicals and aerosol sprays, cigarette and wildfire smoke, dust, pet fur and dander, allergens, and odors.

 Using the Alen BreatheSmart, you can protect your home from indoor pollution, gases, and radon with its ultra-absorbent carbon filter set-up.
-Covering up to 1100 sq. ft., the medical grade filtration H13 True HEPA filter removes up to 99.99% of airborne particles, including bacteria, aerosolized virus, and particulates larger than .1 micron.
+Covering up to 1100 sq. ft., the medical-grade filtration H13 True HEPA filter removes up to 99.99% of airborne particles, including bacteria, aerosolized virus, and particulates larger than .1 micron.

 You can quickly clean the pre-filter on this device using your vacuum, which will help extend the life of the True HEPA filter inside.

 As a way to inform you of the air quality within your home, the Alen BreathSmart has an Air Quality Sensor Light that uses different colors to share with you this vital information.
-These three colors lights (Blue, Orange, Red) will let you know when the air is clean and how well the machine is doing.
+These three colors of lights (Blue, Orange, Red) will let you know when the air is clean and how well the machine is doing.